ISDuBA/ISDuBA/docs/scripts/README.md

   Name of the publishers whose advisories the group can see.
 (Can only be set if tlp has been set)
 ```
 ### [keycloak/createRole.sh](https://github.com/ISDuBA/ISDuBA/blob/main/docs/scripts/keycloak/createRole.sh)
+This script creates a role and requires Keycloak to be running to function.

 ```
  Usage: createRole name description